Daniel-KM/Omeka-S-module-IiifServer/README.md

 the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.

+The search is provided by the module [Iiif Search] for common xml formats.

 Installation
 ------------